 BY CASH MICHAELS FOR THE CHRONICLE During state Attorney General Roy Cooper‘s successful run for governor, he vowed to govern in the interests of “all North Carolinians,” and promised that

-BY TEVIN STINSON THE CHRONICLE Rep. Ed Hanes Jr. has called for a special session of the General Assembly to repeal the controversial HB 2 law, which was passed and
+BY TEVIN STINSON THE CHRONICLE Rep. Ed Hanes Jr. has called for a special session of the General Assembly to

 William J. Barber Guest Columnist Gov. Patrick McCrory and the extremists in the General Assembly have been engaged in an

 To Republican Sen. Tom Apodaca of Hendersonville, his Senate Bill 873, also known as the “Access to Affordable College Education Act,” is the perfect prescription for allowing worthy in-state students, beginning in the fall of 2018, to be enrolled in five UNC system universities at a reduced rate of $500 per semester.